-For example, the warranty and maintenance guide for the 2018 Toyota Camry says to change the transmission fluid at 60,000 miles when "Driving while towing, using a car-top carrier, or heavy vehicle loading" as well as when "Extensive idling and/or low speed driving for a long distance such as police, taxi or door-to-door delivery use".
+For example, the Warranty and Maintenance Guide for the 2018 Toyota Camry says to change the transmission fluid at 60,000 miles when "Driving while towing, using a car-top carrier, or heavy vehicle loading" as well as when "Extensive idling and/or low speed driving for a long distance such as police, taxi or door-to-door delivery use."
 It's called Special Operating Conditions.
-For normal driving conditions, changing the transmission fluid is not included.
+For normal driving conditions, the transmission fluid change is not included.

 Transmission problems, whether caused by wear and tear or other reasons, are still common in many cars.
 The fact that auto manufacturers are striving to reduce the size and weight (and cost!) of their transmissions doesn't help either.
 Transmission rebuilding shops aren't going out of business anytime soon.

 Should you change the transmission fluid if it's not mentioned in the maintenance schedule?
 Is there any reason not to change transmission fluid at all?
 We spoke with two car owners with different views:

 Joe: I drive a lot and I want to know for sure that my transmission is in good shape.
 I checked my maintenance schedule and it doesn't even mention transmission fluid.
-I visited my dealer where I bought the car and asked the technician that I know, that worked on my car before.
-He said there is no problem and he got it done for me.
+I visited my dealer where I bought the car and asked the technician that I know, who worked on my car before.
+He said there was no problem and he got it done for me.
 It was at 55K miles, now I'm at 80K and my car runs fine.

-Ed: My truck has over 160K miles, I bought it used, a year ago.
+Ed: My truck has over 160K miles.
+I bought it used, a year ago.
 Sometimes when I shift into reverse, there is a little delay before the tranny engages, but otherwise it drives fine.
 My mechanic told me that the fluid is very dirty, but he warned me that changing transmission fluid at high mileage when it's that dirty is risky and sometimes can make it worse, so I decided to leave it.

 Both opinions make sense.
 If you want to keep your car longer, you want to make sure it's in good shape.
 You can ask your dealer's opinion on changing transmission fluid.
 If they do recommend it, you know they can do it right and will use the correct fluid.
 The price for changing transmission fluid ranges from $150 to $350.
 Reputable car dealers are also more likely to stand behind their services than small quick-lube shops if something goes wrong.

 If the fluid has never been changed, it might be contaminated by products of wear.
-In a worn-out transmission these products of wear can temporarily "seal" various pistons and O-rings.
+In a worn-out transmission, these products of wear can temporarily "seal" various pistons and O-rings.
 Once all the dirt is flushed out, the transmission may start slipping or shifting differently.
 Cases like this are rare, but we have seen this happening.

 For the same reason, if a transmission already shifts rough, slips or has other problems, changing the fluid is unlikely to fix these problems.

 Flushing the transmission using a machine was common when the transmission fluid was more or less universal.
 Now, every manufacturer has their own specific fluid that cannot be mixed with anything else.
 Because repair shops usually have only one flush machine, they may use it for different cars.

 In some cars and trucks, there is a dipstick pipe, but no dipstick; dealers have the dipstick as a special tool.
 The typical procedure involves warming up a car while measuring the transmission fluid temperature with a scan tool.
 Once a certain temperature is reached, the transmission fluid should come out of an oil filler (inspection or overflow) plug, or the level is measured with the little dipstick or special tool.

 Does that mean you cannot change the transmission fluid in a small garage or as a DIY project?
 No, if you watch DIY videos on Youtube, some people simply measure the amount of the fluid drained and add exactly the same amount.

-Do you need to change the filter when changing transmission fluid?
 Most cars have a fine-mesh screen that doesn't need to be replaced.
 There are cars that do have a transmission fluid filter that needs to be changed.
 The one in the photo, for example, is a spin-on transmission fluid filter on the Allison transmission of the GMC Sierra HD.

-You can find out whether your car has a filter in an owners manual or maintenance schedule.
-For example, the manual for the 2018 Ford F150 says "Change automatic transmission fluid and filter at 150K".
+In some cars, a transmission fluid filter is mounted on the outside of the transmission, in others, the transmission pan will have to be removed to replace the filter.
 Does the magnet inside the transmission pan need to be cleaned when changing the transmission fluid?
 The magnet needs to be cleaned whenever the transmission pan is removed.
 If the fluid can be changed without removing the pan, then cleaning the magnet is not necessary.